spleen1981/cec-mini-kb/README.md

 ### Usage
 Typical usage of the tool is within a service loaded at startup or launched with `systemd-run` when needed.

+`-p, --poweroff "<command>"` option allows a custom shell command (e.g. `shutdown -P now`) to be called when system standby event (e.g. turning off the monitor/tv from remote) is received.

 ### Key bindings
  * REMOTE SELECT -> KEY_ENTER
  * REMOTE UP -> KEY UP